Debug and Trace Facilities

 - Integrated support for Winsock tracing on Windows Vista and later.

 - A specially devised debug version of the Ws2_32.dll on Windows Vista.

-- A separate primitive debug and trace facility for use on Windows Server 2003 and Windows XP.
+- A separate primitive debug/trace facility for use on Windows Server 2003, Windows XP, and Windows 2000.

 If a version of the Microsoft Windows Software Development Kit (SDK) for Windows Vista is installed to the default location, debug versions of the Ws2_32.dll for various architectures are located under the following folder:

 C:\Program Files\Microsoft SDKs\Windows\v6.0\NoRedist

 A checked version of the Ws2_32.dll that matches the version of Windows and the Service Pack you are testing on should be used.
 Be aware that security patches may have been applied that updated the Ws2_32.dll on your test system.
 The Windows SDK for Windows Vista and the earlier Platform Software Development Kit (SDK) DVD/CD subscriptions include checked builds for the various versions of Windows.
 You should use the same checked version of the Ws2_32.dll as the retail version that was used on the system being tested.
 Note also that behavior running under a checked build will not be the same as running with a retail build.

 Hinweis The Windows SDK for Windows Server 2008 no longer includes special debug versions of the Ws2_32.dll.
 Developers should use Winsock Tracing instead, since this feature does not require debug builds.